Educational Co-Sponsor: McCoy College of Business Administration at Texas State University.

-In today's economy, sound management of county financial assets can mean the difference between an embarrassing financial disaster and investment returns that supplement precious tax dollars.
-Prudent, professional management of public funds requires specialized knowledge and expertise.
-Investment laws, the state of the economy and other factors must be taken into consideration when developing a county's financial strategy.
+In today's economy, the sound management of county financial assets can mean the difference between an embarrassing financial disaster and investment returns that supplement precious tax dollars.
+The prudent, professional management of public funds requires specialized knowledge and expertise.
+Investment laws, the state of the economy and other factors must be taken into consideration when developing a county’s financial strategy.
 Proper and frequent training for public funds investors can prevent costly errors.

 Why is TAC investment training valuable?

-The Basics of County Investments Course meets the education requirements of the Texas Public Funds Investment Act and includes basic laws and regulations governing investment operations.
+The Basics of County Investments Course meets the education requirements of the Texas Public Funds Investment Act and includes discussion of the basic laws and regulations governing investment operations.
 Presentations will cover products and services in the public funds markets and updates on the latest laws and strategies.
 Course topics include putting together an investment policy, understanding allowable investment options, managing various types of risk and computing investment yields.

-This introduction course will prove to be especially helpful to commissioners court members and anyone directly involved in managing portfolios.
+This introductory course will prove to be especially helpful to commissioners court members and anyone directly involved in managing portfolios.
 Attendees will learn to make sense of financial jargon and concepts that may be unfamiliar.
 They will also learn how to avoid mistakes that could jeopardize a county's financial standing.

 Course graduates will be in a better position to ensure the safety of principal, portfolio liquidity and appropriate returns — all key areas of concern for county investments.

-County Investment Academy Membership
+County Investment Academy membership